-2. Engineering is a growing profession for women.
+2. Engineering is a growing profession for women

 While engineering has historically been a male-dominated profession, many women have also shown interest.
 Recent statistics have demonstrated that enrolment of women in engineering is growing.
 In 2012, there was a total of 12,825 women studying in accredited undergraduate programs in Canada.
 While this number might seem small, this was actually a 32% increase compared to 2007.
 Additionally, there are many scholarships available for women interested in pursuing engineering, such as the Hydro One Women in Engineering Scholarship and the Palantir Scholarship for Women in Engineering.

-3. Engineering is social!
+3. Engineering is social

 Over the years, there have been many engineering stereotypes, one of them being that all engineers are introverts.
 However, engineering is a social profession, since engineers have to work and consult with a variety of other professions while working on a project.
 In university, engineering students also get involved in creating a social aspect to their program.
 At UOIT, there are several engineering clubs and societies that students can become involved with.
-Some of these clubs and societies include the UOIT Engineering Students' Society, Women in Engineering, American Society of Mechanical Engineering (ASME), as well as many others.
+Some of these clubs and societies include the UOIT Engineering Students' Society, and American Society of Mechanical Engineering (ASME), as well as many others.
 These clubs and societies hold a variety of different events, fundraisers, outreach and academic events throughout the school year.

-4. Many famous people were engineers!
+4. Many famous people were engineers

 Believe it or not, many famous people throughout history were originally engineers or had studied engineering.
 Obvious celebrities come to mind when we think of engineers, such as Bill Nye the Science Guy.
 However, there are other celebrities in different fields that have studied the trade as well.
 Musicians, such as Tom Scholz from Boston and Brian May from Queen, were both originally engineers.
 On top of that, many sports stars studied engineering, including NFL coach Tom Landry, and Doug Glanville, who was the previous centerfield of the Philadelphia Phillies.